jbudiman/api-bitcoin-world/source/index.html.md

     <li>Each piece of information in the signature message should be separated by a new line. (see the example)</li>
     <li>The payload should not contain any whitespace between the names and values</li>
     <li>The Request URI should not contain the host name. e.g. `/api/orders` instead of `https://partner.banxa.com/api/orders`</li>
-    <li>The redirect URLs should be JSON encoded, which will escape the forward slashes e.g. https://partner.com becomes https:\/\/partner.com</li>
 </ul>
 </aside>